e-comas/e-comas.com/_posts/2022-05-12-e-comas-is-now-a-verified-partner-for-amazon-ads.md

 It means we're eligible to take part in the Amazon Ads Partner Awards, and it also gives us an enhanced listing in the [Amazon Ads Partner Directory](https://advertising.amazon.com/partners/directory/details/amzn1.ads1.ma1.cj3vydv54i8qcb80mhstj0em0//).

-Best of all, it shows our clients and prospective clients that we have the skills and experience to help them build successful advertising campaigns on Amazon – and that Amazon itself recognises us as a trusted partner.
+Best of all, it shows our clients and prospective clients that we have the skills and experience to help them build successful advertising campaigns on Amazon – and that Amazon itself recognises us as a trustworthy agency.

 The next stage is to become an Advanced Partner, which we're excited to achieve.